 For many cases of blood cancer, the underlying cause is not known, but research in this area is already helping us to find out more.
 We’re proud to be supporting several blood cancer research projects which are investigating how blood cancers begin.

-The three main types of blood cancer are:
+What are the main types of blood cancer?

 Lymphoma happens when a type of white blood cell called a lymphocyte does not develop properly.
 The cells begin to divide out of control and clump together to form solid lumps.
 Tumours most commonly form in the lymph nodes but they can form in other parts of the body too.